tokeo/tokeo/README.md

 An integrated [Grpc](https://grpc.io) service gives access to the available tasks and workflows from outside.

-Kickstart your EDA projects with Cedra and experience a seamless development cycle.
+Kickstart your EDA projects with Tokeo and experience a seamless development cycle.

 Cheers<br/>
 Tom

 <br/>

-# CEDRA CLI handles all the workers, services, tasks, jobs and functions
+# TOKEO CLI handles all the workers, services, tasks, jobs and functions

 <br/>